tutordelphia/travis-intro-ruby/README.md

 Having enabled Travis CI, it is time to run our first build.

-Let us first check out the branch that has our initial configuration:
+Let us take a look at our initial configuration:

 ```sh-session
 $ cat .travis.yml